MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 **Bar chart**

 The horizontal bar graph shows the top ten domains that your company people interact with.
-You can scroll to see more domains.
+Scroll to see more domains.

 *Total collaboration hours*

-This bar represents the total number of hours that tenant measured employees have collaborated with the sample domain, contoso.com.
+This bar represents the total number of hours that tenant measured employees have collaborated with an example domain, contoso.com.
 There is no average line on bar charts.
 The bars are sorted on hours (descending).

 *Total collaboration cost*